ARCHIVE

 2025 | Path Breaking

 The 2025 College of the Atlantic Summer Institute: Path Breaking celebrated exceptional individuals whose work and beliefs have changed how we see the world.
 Brilliant, brave, defiant, the subjects of our sessions exemplify the power of commitment and the need to seek new solutions.
-Many of the figures we will hear from or about experienced great personal risk to their careers—some to their lives.
+Many of the figures we heard from or about experienced great personal risk to their careers—some to their lives.
 They persisted.
 Their example serves as a reason to hope, a road map for change, a resetting of our moral compass.

-Watch archived talks on the 2025 Youtube Playlist
+Watch archived talks on the 2025 YouTube Playlist

 2024 | Questions of Democracy